aalexmrt/github-scraper/README.md

 ## Features

 ### Backend

-- **Fastify Server**: Single endpoint for repository processing and leaderboard generation.
+- **Fastify Server**:
-- **Asynchronous Processing**: Uses Bull and Redis for task queue management.
+  - Implements multiple endpoints:
+    - `/health`: Check server status.
+    - `/leaderboard` (GET): Retrieve the leaderboard for a processed repository.
+    - `/leaderboard` (POST): Submit a repository for processing.
+    - `/repositories`: List all repositories in the database.
+  - Handles repository states (`pending`, `in_progress`, `failed`, `completed`) dynamically.
+- **Efficient Repository Management**:
-- **Efficient Cloning**: Bare cloning and incremental updates with `simple-git`.
+  - Bare cloning and incremental updates using `simple-git`.
+  - Normalizes repository URLs for consistent processing.
+- **Task Queue**:
+  - Asynchronous repository processing with Bull and Redis.
+- **Database Integration**:
-- **Caching**: PostgreSQL and Prisma for caching contributor data and reducing redundant API calls.
+  - PostgreSQL for persistent caching of repositories and contributors.
+  - Prisma ORM for structured and efficient database queries.
+- **Error Handling**:
+  - Graceful handling of invalid repository URLs, missing data, and processing failures.

 ### Frontend

 - **Modern UI**: Built with Next.js and styled with Tailwind CSS.
 - **Leaderboard Display**: Interactive table showing contributor rankings and commit counts.
 - **Repository Management**: Add and monitor GitHub repositories through a responsive interface.